Jo Bun'en

 燕 is transliterated as Yàn (and pronounced "yen" with a falling tone) in Chinese, and means the swallow bird, which symbolizes symbolize happiness, the arrival of spring, and good fortune.
 In Japanese, it is transliterated En, meaning the same thing. 燕 is also a homophone of her mother's given name 艶, Yàn in Chinese and En in Japanese, meaning beautiful or charming.

-She sometimes writes her name in the phonetic Katakana script to make the right pronunciation clear:
+She sometimes writes her name in the phonetic Katakana script to make the right pronunciation clear (Katakana is also used for foreign-derived words, so the choice of that over Hiragana reflects her Chinese heritage):

 • ジョ・ブンエン = Jo Bun En